 GreenLight Laser Therapy

-Address various urinary difficulties and discomfort with GreenLight laser therapy in Houston, League City, and Webster.
+Address various urinary difficulties and discomfort with GreenLight laser therapy in Houston, League City, and Clear Lake.
 For individuals who have problems with urination due to the enlargement of the prostate gland, this procedure offers a highly effective non-invasive solution.
 From moderate to severe urinary symptoms, GreenLight laser therapy can help you return to normal, stress-free urination.

 What Is GreenLight Laser Prostatectomy?

 GreenLight laser prostatectomy is a safe, effective and efficient treatment to ease the urinary symptoms in patients with benign prostatic hyperplasia (BPH), enlargement of the prostate gland.
 It is a minimally invasive procedure which utilizes a 532nm wavelength laser to remove the excess prostate tissue blocking the urethra by vaporization.
 This laser appears green in color so this surgery is also called green light laser therapy.
 The laser with this specific wavelength is chosen as it is selectively absorbed by the red prostate tissue and poorly absorbed by water.
 The procedure is also known as Photoselective Vaporization of the Prostate (PVP).

 The prostate is a small, walnut-shaped gland that is only present in men.
 It is involved in providing nutrition to sperm and assisting in their transport.

 It is common for the prostate gland to become enlarged as a man ages.
 As the prostate enlarges, the layer of tissue surrounding it stops it from expanding, causing the gland to constrict the urethra.
 This leads to a number of urination and bladder problems such as urinary hesitancy, frequent urination, urinary tract infection, and urinary retention.
 This is referred to as Benign Prostatic Hyperplasia (BPH).
 BPH is more common in men above 60 years of age but can begin even as early as age 40.